 Macquarie Bank – Sydney, Australia

-The Macquarie Bank in Sydney (above) was renovated by Clive Wilkinson Architects, with a plan to become increasingly green and to better encourage collaboration among its employees – which is something everyone should be aiming for!
+The Macquarie Bank in Sydney (photograph by Shannon McGrath) was renovated by Clive Wilkinson Architects, with a plan to become increasingly green and to better encourage collaboration among its employees – which is something everyone should be aiming for!

 Who says banks need to be cold and grey?
 The Macquarie light, airy and open design is divided into various large workspaces, all built around a main staircase focal point that has worked to drastically reduce overall elevator usage by 50%.
 The space makes clever use of glass and features cheerful, brightly coloured furniture to create a more friendly and connected workplace.